kehindeBankole/kehinde-starter/DETAILS.md

 the index.css files contains code which is used to style the web application

 the index.html file contains the markup of the web application , although not all the mark up included because some of the data needs to be fetched dynamically.
-Every element has also been assigned an id attribute (if needed) in order for them to be accessible using typescript
+Every element has also been assigned an id attribute (if needed) in order for them to be accessible using typescript or javascript DOM

 the app.ts file , written in typescript contains logic and implementation details that drive the web application i have the type of response expected defined at the top of the file , this will allow TS to help point out errors and help with auto complete